 I think I was destined to make ketubahs.
 As a child, when I wasn’t drawing or painting, I used to copy different alphabets I found in the encyclopedia.
 My grade school homework assignments had some very fancy titles and illustrations!
 Making ketubahs brings those two passions together.

 After college and a 5-year stay in New York where I studied Hebrew and English calligraphy, I went back to school to get a Masters in Fine Arts in Painting from Indiana University.
 I taught art at Miami University of Ohio while painting and exhibiting around the United States.

 I started Custom Ketubah in 1995 when I moved back to Atlanta, adding a line of giclée prints a few years later.
 In addition to my work with ketubahs and Bar/Bat Mitzvah certificates, I design tallitot (prayer shawls), fabric banners for synagogues and just about anything else that can be made with paint, calligraphy, or fabric.

-I’m the mother of one daughter, two dogs, and 4 aquatic turtles.
-Besides being an artist, I’m an avid vegetarian cook, reader, traveler, and hiker in the woods with my dogs.
+I’m the mother of one daughter, a dog, and aquatic turtles.
+Besides being an artist, I’m an avid vegetarian cook, reader, traveler, and hiker in the woods with my dog.